 You’ve just waged an advocacy campaign.
 Maybe you feel it was successful, maybe it didn’t yield the results you had hoped for.
 Whatever the outcome, your job is not finished yet.

-Again?
-Yes, communication is important at every stage of this process.
+Communication is important at every stage of this process.
 Library users and others in the community need to know the final outcome of your budget reductions and understand how those reductions will impact them.
 Use the same methods of communication you used to get your advocacy message out, but this time use those methods to convey the outcome.
 Be sure people know if the library’s hours or services are changing.

 Whether the decision makers have left you smiling or frowning, you have many people to thank.